DanskeBank/FXTradingStudentChallenge/README.md

 ![alt text](https://github.com/DanskeBank/FXTradingStudentChallenge/blob/master/Progstuga_flowchart.png "Figure 1")

 ## Data Description
 Today we provide you with two classes of data aggregated during the time period 20 – 30 June 2016.
 The first class consists of aggregated spot prices (ticks) for the currency pairs GBP/USD, EUR/USD, EUR/SEK collected from our “tick database”.
 An example line of one tick together with headers is given by the listing below.
-From the line you can read tbe line number (Index), currency pair (Symbol), bid price (BID), ask price (ASK), bid size (BIDSIZE) and ask size (ASKSIZE).
+From the line you can read the line number (Index), currency pair (Symbol), bid price (BID), ask price (ASK), bid size (BIDSIZE) and ask size (ASKSIZE).

 ```
 Index,Symbol,Time,BID,ASK,BIDSIZE,ASKSIZE